samartzidis/magicstick.io/docs/README.md

 Note how we also need to consult the **mod** keystroke modifiers (flags) variable value to check whether the <kbd>Shift</kbd> key is pressed or not.

-### Maping a Key to Multiple Sequential Keystrokes
+### Mapping a Key to Multiple Sequential Keystrokes

 This example shows how to map a single keystroke to multiple sequential keystrokes.
 We will map <kbd>Fn</kbd> + <kbd>H</kbd> to send 2 sequential keystrokes for typing the word "hi".
 This can be coded like so: